 Hailing from the foggy coastline of Humboldt County, CA., she comes equipped with alarmingly endless energy which probably comes from nefarious sources.
 She was a branch manager four four years in Humboldt County, and worked as a circulation supervisor at Humboldt State University before that.
 Her public library experience has emphasized programming for families, grant development, and making small libraries shine.
 She lives with her husband Kris, their baby girl Violetta, and their cat, Old Man Kat.
 Sometimes she dresses like a real life Ms. Frizzle.

 Casey is Garden Home's Adult Services Programming Librarian.
 Previous to planting her roots in Oregon in 2016, she lived in North Carolina, Utah, New York, Arizona, Minnesota, and Iowa.
 She likes books with pictures, movies that pass the Bechdel test, and female-fronted bands.
 When she’s not at the library, her favorite places to be are in the forest or on the beach.

-Kate, a member of WCCLS since she was 5 years old, has been at GHCL since 2013.
+Kate, a member of WCCLS since she was 5 years old, has been on staff at GHCL since 2013.
 She is the office manager, and also handles the cataloging & processing of new materials.
-She is a big fan of disaster movies, short stories, weird fiction, Mary-Roach-style science writing, and anything with funny women in it.
+She is a big fan of disaster movies, scifi & weird fiction, Mary-Roach-style science writing, and anything with funny women in it.
 Kate likes to spend her free time gardening, hammock-reading, figurative (and occasionally literal) tree-hugging, or mercilessly beating her kids at Mario Kart.